Virtual Office Australia | Sydney CBD, ABN-Ready Address

 Compliance and Document Service

-Your registered office address is not merely administrative.
+Your ASIC-listed address is not merely administrative.
 It is the legal point of contact between your company and Australian regulatory authorities, courts, and parties wishing to serve legal documents.

 Service of Documents

-Under Section 109X of the Corporations Act, documents may be served on a company by leaving them at or posting them to the company’s registered office.
+Under Section 109X of the Corporations Act, documents may be served on a company by leaving them at or posting them to its ASIC-listed address.
 This includes court proceedings, statutory demands, ASIC notices, and ATO correspondence.
-Our team accepts service of all documents delivered to your registered office and notifies you immediately by email and phone.
+Our team accepts service of all documents delivered to your virtual office and notifies you immediately by email and phone.

 ASIC Annual Review Statements

-ASIC sends annual review statements to the registered office each year.
-These statements must be reviewed, and the annual review fee ($329 for proprietary companies or $1,528 for public companies as of 2025-26) must be paid by the due date.
+ASIC sends annual review statements to your ASIC-listed address each year.
+These statements must be reviewed, and the annual review fee ($342 for proprietary companies or $1,591 for public companies from 1 July 2026; $342/$1,591 in 2025-26) must be paid by the due date.
 Late payment incurs a $88 late fee, and failure to pay can lead to deregistration.
 We flag these notices as priority items and remind you of payment deadlines.

 Address Changes

 If your virtual office address changes (for example, if we relocate offices), we handle all regulatory notifications.
-ASIC Form 484 must be lodged within 28 days of a registered office address change, and the ATO must be notified of business address updates.
+ASIC Form 484 must be lodged within 28 days of a change to your ASIC-listed address, and the ATO must be notified of business address updates.
 Our ASIC compliance services handle these lodgements on your behalf.

 Virtual Office vs. Physical Office: Cost Comparison